top of page

 Short Snout Friendly Muzzles - designed for dogs with no nose bridge (Pugs, Bulldogs, Frenchies and some Boxers)

 Custom Muzzles - designed for dogs that fall between sizes, have special needs, or just crave to express themselves with unique style and extra bling.
-These are our favorite custom muzzle manufacturers specializing in affordable custom biothane muzzles.
+These are our favorite custom muzzle manufacturers specializing in affordable custom biothane and basket muzzles.
 You can design a unique, custom, colorful muzzle for your dog online!

 The delicate process of muzzle training is an undertaking that requires patience, planning, and guidance.
 To ensure the experience is 100% positive and free from fear, anxiety, and stress, enroll your best friend in ABWC's Muzzle Madness ZOOM muzzle training sessions.
 We will work at your pet's unique pace, and be there to guide you every step of the way.